timqian/auth-api/README.md

 import authApi        from 'auth-api';
 import express        from 'express';
 import bodyParser     from 'body-parser';
-import morgan         from 'morgan';
 import mongoose       from 'mongoose';
-import sampleConfig   from './sampleConfig';

 mongoose.connect('mongodb://localhost/database'); // connect to database